 Sadly, a majority of women in rural India are leading this exact same life.
 Now, you might think I am generalizing or I am painting too stark a picture.
 After all, every now and then don’t we see videos of brilliant women who are winning accolades?
 Don’t we read about villages being declared open defecation free?
 Of actors talking about love stories around toilets?

-But these are a little rays of hope that keep propping up.
-You would be surprised to know that very far from Mumbai there are villages where women did not have toilets till 2014.
+But these are a little rays of hope that keep propping up which don’t always sustain themselves with a goal to transforming India.
+You would be surprised to know that not very far from Mumbai there are villages where women did not have toilets till 2014.
 Many of them still don’t.

 And what about their voice?
 Are they being heard?
 Are they considered to be a valued member in their family beyond the work that they do?